 hybrid-files.
 You can give the directory any name you wish, but in the docs, the name

-- The current directory structure now looks like this:
+- The current directory structure now looks like the following:

 pwd && ls/hybrid-base-directory apigeectl hybrid-files